 YES!
 And it's also a very addicting DRUG!

-But let's take a look at the definitions.
+Take a look at the definitions.
 A toxin is a chemical produced by living organisms that causes harmful effects on the body at high enough concentration.
 Sugar easily meets that definition.
 It is plant derived and there are numerous studies that show a variety of harmful health effects from excess dietary sugar.
 Below are the definitions from Wikipedia.

 Toxin: